 - Campaign management: This form of automation allows users to plan and monitor marketing activities across channels, helping them keep track of their marketing strategies and formulate organic and paid campaigns better.
 Popular campaign management applications include Hubspot, Magneto, Wix, WordPress.

 - Event management: Event management is a stressful job involving a multitude of tasks from registrations to promotion, feedback, and more.
-Event management automation provides marketers with the tools to automate this process from end to end.
+Event management automation provides marketers with the tools to automate this process from end to end with business process management software.
 Popular apps include Eventbrite, Basecamp, Super Planner.

 - Lead nurturing and lead management: Nurturing is an integral task of inbound marketing.
 Lead nurturing refers to the process of communicating with leads once they've been generated.
 Popular applications to manage and nurture leads include LeadSquared, Hubspot, Marketo.